GarlandKey/100devs-adhd-group-project/README.md

 This is a list of random ideas that we will add to and eventually narrow and prioritize each week during our weekly meetings.

+* An archive of optimized copyleft images and icons created by members of the 100 devs cohort.

 * Ability to archive homework and class data once cohort is complete.

 * Ticket system to coordinate between those who want to give help and those who need help.